'39

 "39" is a song by British rock band Queen.
-Composed by lead guitarist Brian May, it is the fifth track on their fourth studio album A Night at the Opera.
+Composed and sung by lead guitarist Brian May, it is the fifth track on their fourth studio album A Night at the Opera.
 The song was also the B-side to "You're My Best Friend".

 Inspired by May's studies in astrophysics, the song relates the tale of a group of astronauts who embark on what is, from their perspective, a year-long voyage.
 Upon their return, however, they realise that a hundred years have passed on Earth due to the effects of time dilation from traveling at relativistic speeds, and the loved ones they left behind are now all dead or aged.

 Recording

 I felt a little like that about my home at the time, having been away and seen this vastly different world of rock music which was totally different from the way I was brought up.
 People may not generally admit it but I think that when most people write songs there is more than one level to them – they'll be about one thing on the surface, but underneath they're probably trying, maybe even unconsciously, to say something about their own life, their own experience – and in nearly all my stuff, there is a personal feeling.